Dunbar Castle: Reformation crisis

 During her Regency, Mary of Guise employed an Italian military engineer called Lorenzo Pomarelli.
 She paid James Acheson for works at Dunbar in August 1554.
 The French ambassador in London, Antoine de Noailles advised her to strengthen and repair her fortresses including Dunbar.
 Mary of Guise came to Dunbar Castle in June 1559 in fear of the Protestant Lords of the Congregation who occupied Edinburgh.
 Guise sent money to French captain of Dunbar, Corbeyran de Sarlabous, for two weeks' wages for workmen in April 1560.
 In May, an Italian engineer was working on further improvements for the French garrison.

 These works were inspected by Robert Hamilton in Briggs, keeper of Linlithgow Palace and Master of the Royal Artillery, and Robert Montgomery in July 1560, after the death of Mary of Guise, on behalf of the Lords of the Congregation who reported that the Castle was "more ample by the double than it was of before" and capable of holding 500 more soldiers.
 The new work was immediately demolished as a provision of the Treaty of Edinburgh.
+Local landowners, including the Prioress of North Berwick and the Prioress of Haddington, were tasked with the demolition of sections of a "rampire", a rampart with its ditch and counter scarp, and a great platform for artillery.
 100 English workmen called "pioneers" were sent to the castle in August.

-Local landowners were tasked with the demolition of part of a "rampire," a rampart with its ditch and counter scarp, and a great platform for artillery.
-However, the French captain, Corbeyran de Sarlabous, remained in charge of the castle and refurbished a cavern which was within the area scheduled for demolition.
+The French captain, Corbeyran de Sarlabous, remained in charge of the castle and refurbished a cavern which was within the area scheduled for demolition.
 The rebel Lord Sempill found a refuge in the castle in August 1560.
 The Castle remained garrisoned by 60 French troops under the command of Sarlabous until September 1561.